rootjatin/rootjatin/README.md

 🔭 I’m currently working with TCS INDIA <br>
 🌱 I’m currently learning Animation using blender <br>
-👯 I’m looking to collaborate on meta verse based projects
+👯 I’m looking to collaborate on meta verse based projects ⚡ Fun fact: i like to code malicious codes

 <!--
 **rootjatin/rootjatin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.